-To keep its user base as informed as possible, OIT makes public any interruption, change, or degradation of any service that it provides.
-SysNews (http://sysnews.ncsu.edu) is the core method of communicating these deviations of service.
-ALL outages and service degradations, planned or unplanned, will be reported via SysNews unless other methods have been pre-established with the recipients of those services.
-Services often have other methods of communication (e.g., online_notify, MyPackPortal) which may be used in addition to SysNews.
+To keep its user base as informed as possible, OIT makes public any interruption, change, or degradation of any service that it provides. the IT Service Portal’s system status page is the core method of communicating these deviations of service.
+ALL outages and service degradations, planned or unplanned, will be reported by creating outages that will appear on the IT Service Portal.
+OIT Service Owners should still include and use other communication methods that have been pre-established with the users and customers of those services.

-- Update a SysNews post regularly until the issue is resolved, even if no new information is available.
+- Update an outage post regularly until the issue is resolved, even if no new information is available.

 The definition of “regular” depends on the service and the impact, but hourly is a good baseline.